EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

   key cannot verify the Message, it returns false.

 A composite signature allows two or more underlying signature algorithms to be combined into a single cryptographic signature operation and can be used for applications that require signatures.
+Although composite signatures are defined as a sequence of component signatures, as detailed in many parts of this document, the sign and verify algorithms are to be considered as a single atomic operations.

 ### Composite KeyGen